runnndmc/eloquent-js/functions.md

 ## Functions as Values

 A function value can do all of the same things as other values can.
 You can use it as an arbitrary expression in addition to using it to call a function.

-For example- you could store a function in a new binding
+For example- you could:
+  - store a function in a new binding
-             Pass that new binding as an argument to a function and utilize that function in another.
+  - Pass that new binding as an argument to a function
+  - and utilize that function in another.

 Similarly, a binding that holds a function that is not constant can be reassigned a new value.